-Blue chip stocks are also commonly household names.
-Stock in companies like Google, Facebook, and Walmart are considered to be blue chips.
+These stocks are also often household names.
+Stock in companies like Alphabet (Google), Facebook, and Walmart are considered to be blue chips.

 Bonds are a low-risk investment vehicle.
-Essentially, they’re loans from investors to companies.
+Essentially, they’re loans from investors to companies or government municipalities.
 Each bond comes with a par value, or the amount of money the investor has lent to the company.

 The return on bonds comes by way of interest, which is called a coupon.
 Coupons are paid to investors monthly, quarterly, semiannually, or annually, depending on the bond term.

-Much like a soap bubble, bubbles in the stock market always pop.
+Much like a soap bubble, market bubbles always pop.
 When a bubble in the market pops, prices of assets within the bubbling sector collapse, bringing them down to more realistic valuations.

 A bull market is a market in which the vast majority of assets are heading up in value.
-Bull markets differ from market bubbles because the movement takes place in a more rational way.
+These upward-trending markets differ from market bubbles because the movement takes place in a more rational way.

 Capital gains or losses are the profits or losses experienced through the sale of assets.
-Both individuals and the companies they invest in experience capital gains and losses.
+Both individuals and the companies they invest in experience these types of gains and losses.